 Compost is an easy way to turn scraps into real healthy fertilizer.
 Create healthy compost for your garden, save money on fertilizer or bagged compost and be better to the environment!
 That’s a win, win, win my friends.
 Even if you live in an apartment compost isn’t out of reach, look into Bokashi composting!

 Do more for yourself

 that’s what much of this self-reliant/homesteader movement is all about.
 Getting back to the basics.
-If you were raised not growing your own food (like I was) or knowing how to do much of your own stuff (like I did).
+If you were raised not growing your own food (like I was not) or knowing how to do much of your own stuff (like I didn’t).
 Learning this stuff is not only useful and empowering but it’s fun and exciting as well.
 If there are items you just simply can not do but would like to, search for locally, ethically and sustainably produced items.
 For example eggs, in this day in age there is absolutely no reason eggs need to come on a truck from across the country somewhere, people everywhere are raising small flocks and would love to sell eggs!
 Check your local sources.
 Farmers markets are everywhere!

 And heck maybe you are not the only one thinking this way, maybe others in your community are thinking the exact same way!
 Check for groups around you.
 There are even amazing stories coming out of urban areas in inner cities where people, neighborhoods, and communities are coming together to do some of this!
 I applaud that!
 This country and this world need more of that.
 More work together, more health, less waste, more sustainable, more living!

 Here is a quote I recently found and I think it is so fitting

 teaching kids how to feed themselves and how to live in a community responsibly is the center of an education. -Alice Waters